Knowledge Unlatched

-Knowledge Unlatched (KU) is an Open Access service provider registered as a for-profit GmbH in Berlin, Germany, and owned by multinational commercial publishing company Wiley as of December 2021.
+Knowledge Unlatched (KU) is an Open Access service provider.
 It offers a crowdfunding model to support a variety of Open Access book and journal content packages as well as the financial funding of partnerships.

+KU was originally established in 2012 by Frances Pinter as a British not-for-profit Community Interest Company (CIC).
+In 2016, under Sven Fund, Knowledge Unlatched GmbH was registered as a for-profit in Berlin, Germany.
+In 2021, Knowledge Unlatched was acquired by Wiley.
+In 2025, the journal publisher Annual Reviews signed an agreement with Wiley to acquire Knowledge Unlatched (KU), returning it to nonprofit management.

 History

 Knowledge Unlatched was established in September 2012 by publisher and social entrepreneur Frances Pinter.
-It was the formalisation of the ‘Global Library Consortium’ model for supporting Open Access books, developed by Pinter as a response to a protracted crisis in monograph publishing and the opportunities presented by digital technology and Open Access models.
+It formalized a ‘Global Library Consortium’ model for supporting Open Access books.
+Pinter developed the idea as a response to a protracted crisis in monograph publishing and the opportunities presented by digital technology and Open Access models.

-Pinter first aired her vision for a Global Library Consortium approach to supporting Open Access monograph publishing at the Charleston Conference in 2010.
+Pinter first aired her vision for a Global Library Consortium approach to supporting Open Access monograph publishing at events such as the Charleston Conference in 2010.
 In September 2011, she embarked on a speaking tour of Australia.
-Her tour included a keynote presentation on academic publishing and the future of the monograph at Queensland University of Technology, arranged by Lucy Montgomery, who would go on to become Deputy Director of Knowledge Unlatched.
+Her tour included a keynote presentation on academic publishing and the future of the monograph at Queensland University of Technology (QUT).
+Through the tour, Pinter was able to secure support from QUT, the University of Melbourne, and the University of Western Australia.
+This included research support for Lucy Montgomery, who worked on the KU pilot and later became become deputy director of Knowledge Unlatched.

+Between January 2012 and September 2014, Knowledge Unlatched carried out a proof-of-concept Pilot involving libraries, publishers, authors, readers and funders to test a global library consortium business model for Open Access books.
+It involved 297 libraries from 24 countries, and opened 28 newly published research titles from 13 scholarly publishers.

+As of July 18, 2012, Knowledge Unlatched (KU) registered in Britain as a not-for-profit Community Interest Company (CIC).
+This registration was dissolved as of December 17, 2024.